Running the Charlesreid1 Docker Pod¶

 Running Charlesreid1 Docker Pod as Startup Service¶

-If you want to run the pod as a startup service, see the dotfiles/debian repository, in the services/ subdirectory.
-You will find a systemd service that will start/stop the docker pod.
+If you want to run the pod as a startup service,

 [Unit] Description=charlesreid1 docker pod Requires=docker.service After=docker.service [Service] Restart=always ExecStart=/usr/local/bin/docker-compose -f /home/charles/codes/docker/pod-charlesreid1/docker-compose.yml up ExecStop=/usr/local/bin/docker-compose -f /home/charles/codes/docker/pod-charlesreid1/docker-compose.yml stop [Install] WantedBy=default.target